mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Possible corrective actions

-Escalation to development in case of  error unrelated with database/storage connection failures.
+Escalation to development in case of error unrelated to database/storage connection failures.

 #### False Positive